abtion/guidelines/career/em-ladder.md

 - [ ] Empowers direct reports to own their work.
 - [ ] Ensures direct reports are aware of growth and learning opportunities and helps them leverage these.
+- [ ] Empowers direct reports to speak up about their pain points.

 ### Management/HR
 - [ ] Suggests compensation changes and manages promotions in collaboration with